Omodaka9375/M8-CyberDeck-400/README.md

 ## How to put Teensy in Cyberdeck:

-There is empty space between the deck and the display.
-Just tuck the Teensy in middle behind the screen and plug it in.
+There is empty space between the deck and the display, just tuck the Teensy in middle, behind the screen and plug it in.